 The first BID was the Bloor West Village BIA, which was established in Toronto in 1970.
 The first BID in the United States was the Downtown Development District in New Orleans in 1974.
 BIDs have been established around the world, including in New Zealand, South Africa, Jamaica, Serbia, Albania, Germany, South Africa, and the United Kingdom.
-A study in 2007 found 739 BIDs worldwide, but current estimates are that there are over 900 BIDs in the United States alone.
+A study in 2007 found 739 BIDs worldwide, but current estimates are that there are well over 1000 BIDs in the United States alone.

 Legislation is necessary to permit local governments to create BIDs.
 The process for creating a BID varies from one jurisdiction to another, but generally three steps are involved.
 First, some number of property owners in the area organize and petition the local government to create the BID.
 Second, the local government determines that a majority of property owners, usually done by a vote, want the BID.
 Third, the local government enacts legislation creating the BID.
 Residences and some governmental entities are usually exempt from making any contributions, and the operating budgets of BIDs range from a few thousand dollars to tens of millions of dollars.